 But male bisexuality's hour seems to have come at last.
 Northwestern University sex researcher Michael Bailey and coworkers finally confirmed the existence of male bisexuality in a research laboratory in 2011—producing a collective sigh of relief from bisexuals everywhere, as we discussed in "Why is Male Bisexuality Like the Higgs Boson?"

 An earlier study by Bailey's team in 2005 had concluded that most self-identified male bisexuals had laboratory measures of arousability similar to gay men.
-But the later 2011 study had more stringent subject selection: o be a participant, you not only had to have had sex with at least two men and two women.
-You also had to have had romantic relationships with both a man and a woman.
+But the later 2011 study had more stringent subject selection: to be a participant, you not only had to have had sex with at least two men and two women, you also had to have had romantic relationships with both a man and a woman.
 These people were really bi, and their responses to erotica confirmed it.

 According to a new article to be published in this week's New York Times Magazine, "The Scientific Quest to Prove Bisexuality Exists," the fact that Bailey mounted yet another attempt to find the Higgs Boson of male bisexuality was not an accident.
 Bailey was given research support by the American Institute of Bisexuality (A.I.B.), an organization devoted to bisexuality education, research, training, and media outreach.
 According to the New York Times Magazine article, female "sexual fluidity" researcher Lisa Diamond (mentioned above) has also received funding from A.I.B.